thisisobate/kyverno-website/src/content/docs/policies/other/always-pull-images/always-pull-images.md

 ---
-title: "Always Pull Images"
+title: 'Always Pull Images'
 category: Sample
 version: 1.6.0
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   By default, images that have already been pulled can be accessed by other Pods without re-pulling them if the name and tag are known.
 In multi-tenant scenarios, this may be undesirable.
 This policy mutates all incoming Pods to set their imagePullPolicy to Always.
 An alternative to the Kubernetes admission controller AlwaysPullImages.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/always-pull-images/always-pull-images.yaml" target="-blank">/other/always-pull-images/always-pull-images.yaml</a>

 ```yaml